amaxlab/git-web-hook/README.md

 --------

 - Run commands by global get request
-- Run commands by hook on git repository
+- Run commands by git repository push
-- Run commands by hook on some branch
+- Run commands by some branch push
 - Security check commit author (global, repository, branch)
 - Security check param from $_GET request
 - Send email author and mail recipients with the results of the execute command